puppetlabs/puppet-docs/source/puppet/3.6/reference/modules_publishing.markdown

 **Note:** Once you've generated your module and gone through the metadata.json dialog, you must manually edit the metadata.json file to include the dependency information.

 > **Warning:** The full name in a dependency **must** use a slash between the username and module name. **This is different from the name format used elsewhere in metadata.json.** This is a legacy architecture problem with the Puppet Forge, and we apologize for the inconvenience.
-Our eventual plan is to allow full names with hyphens everywhere while continuing to allow names with slashes, then (eventually, much later) phase out names with slashes.
+We are working on a solution.

 The version requirement in a dependency isn't limited to a single version; you can use several operators for version comparisons.